Home » Geography » Non-Metallic Minerals

 Non-Metallic Minerals

-Non-metallic minerals are minerals that do not contain metal elements.
-Because they do not contain any metallic elements, Non-metallic Minerals are typically found in sedimentary rocks and young folded mountains.
+Non-metallic minerals are minerals that do not have any metal elements.
+Since they lack metals, they are usually found in sedimentary rocks and younger folded mountains.

 Non-metallic